FamilySearch/GEDCOM/specification/gedcom.md

 :::note
 Versions 5.3 through 5.5.1 allowed phrases inside `DateValue` payloads.
 Date phrases were moved to the `PHRASE` substructure in version 7.0.
+A current limitation, however, is that a phrase in the `PHRASE` substructure cannot specify a language other than the default language specified in the `<<HEADER>>`, so it is problematic to use to store original text as phrased in a source record.
+For that purpose, `<<EVENT_DETAIL>>.SOUR.DATA.TEXT` is recommended instead, along with a `LANG` substructure.
 :::

 :::note